Quasar-Admin-Templates/quasar_prime_admin_template/README.md

 to experience the dynamic features and versatility this template offers.

+If you want to pay using PayPal, please contact me at pratikpatelpp802@gmail.com.

 Elevate your projects with Quasar Prime Template – where minimalist design meets robust functionality.

 Why Choose Quasar Prime Template?